rajeshkumarrs/ETL_Framework/README.md

-# # CAPSTONE PROJECT - US IMMIGRATION DATA ANALYTICS
+# # ETL Framework - US IMMIGRATION DATA ANALYTICS

 ## Scope of the project
 Project is to gather all immigration data of US along with dimensions like demogprahics, airports, states, temperatures, and create a dataware house with facts and dimensions.
 This project will be carried out using Spark and, fact and dimension tables are created as parquet files.